International Conference of Asian Political Parties: General Assemblies

 The 6th General Assembly of the ICAPP was hosted by the Cambodian People's Party in collaboration with the Funcinpec party in Phnom Penh, Cambodia, on 1–4 December 2010.
 Three hundred and eighty-two delegates from 89 political parties of 36 Asian countries attended the event.

 The 5th GA of the ICAPP was planned to be held in Islamabad, Pakistan, ostensibly hosted by the governing party, the Pakistan Peoples Party, from 24 to 26 October 2008, but was changed to be hosted in Astana, Kazakhstan, from 24 to 26 September 2009.
 It was attended by 63 political parties from 34 countries.

 The 4th GA of the ICAPP was co-hosted by the governing Grand National Party and the opposition Uri Party in Seoul, Korea, from 7 to 10 September 2006.
 It was attended by 90 political parties from 36 countries.

-The 3rd GA of the ICAPP was hosted by the Communist Party of China in Beijing on 3–5 September 2004.
+The 3rd GA of the ICAPP was hosted by the Chinese Communist Party in Beijing on 3–5 September 2004.
 Delegates from 81 political parties of 35 countries in the Asia-Pacific region attended the conference and four as observers from Germany and South Africa.

 The 2nd GA of the ICAPP was held in the city of Bangkok on 22–24 November 2002 by the Thai Rak Thai Party, the ruling party of Thailand.
 Delegates from 76 political parties of 26 countries in the Asia-Pacific region attended the Conference.

 The 1st GA of the ICAPP was held on September 17–19, 2000 in Manila hosted by Lakas–CMD of the Philippines.
 Delegates from 46 political parties of 20 Asian countries attended the Conference.